fluxid/mocp-scrobbler/README.markdown

 Before issuing bugs, please check the following:

-1. Make sure you're using Python in at least version 3.1.
+1. Make sure you're using Python in at least version 3.1 (I didn't really test it with Python 3.0)
 1. Check if ``mocp -i`` prints what track is currently playing

+## FAQ

+### What about other players?

+Maybe in future, but as different project.

+### What about Python 2.x?

+Not supported anymore, sorry.
+Old code can be found in ``master`` branch, but it will land in py2 branch soon.

+### What about scrobbling API 2?

+There is some interest in using this script as ``gobbler`` for libre.fm, which AFAIK doesn't support new API yet, so...